proximax-storage/xpx-chain-devportal-docs/docs/protocol/inflation.md

 title: Inflation
 ---

-Catapult engine supports increasing the native currency supply as time passes.
+Sirius-Chain engine supports increasing the native currency supply as time passes.
 The creation of an **inflationary mosaic** empowers consortium and private networks to apply new token economic models that suit their needs.

 ## Distribution